Thursday, September 19, 2024

 I will add to this blog as each newly published piece of my writing becomes available.
 Some editors have exclusive rights that extend well beyond the published date; others let me post my story on this page as soon as it first appears in print.

-I have built up a good inventory of unpublished stories over the years.
-I submit stories frequently in hopes of securing publication.
-Many are rejected; very few are accepted.
+Over the years, I have built up a good inventory of unpublished stories.
+I frequently submit stories in hopes of securing publication.
+Many are rejected, and very few are accepted.

-All this is to say that you will need to occasionally check back to 'Don Herald Stories' to discover new published work.
+This means that you will occasionally need to check back to 'Don Herald Stories' to discover newly published work.

 Please respect that I've retained legal rights to each of my stories.
 Therefore, they cannot be copied and posted elsewhere.
 But ask me if you want to do something with one of my stories.
 I'm open to considering what you're proposing.
 But ask; please don't 'borrow' it from my page!